Best Parental Control App in 2026 (Android & iPhone)

 Learn more

-Since July 2025, Aura parental control is my #1 parental control app.
-I picked it because it’s well-rounded, offering both necessary and more advanced features.
+As for June 2026, Aura parental control is my #1 parental control app.
+I picked it because it’s well-rounded, offering both traditional and advanced AI-powered features.
 Plus, its ease of use is a breeze.

 But if you’re like me, and you’re really impatient to learn more, keep reading my detailed review.